This topic describes foreign keys in Cloud Spanner and how they can be used to enforce referential integrity in your database solution.

 In this configuration, we can have multiple

-OrderItems entries in each order and
+OrderItems entries in each order

-with the orders.
+located with the orders.
 Physically interleaving

-and network traffic.
+disk access and network traffic.

 The following table summarizes how foreign keys and table interleaving compare.
 You can use this information to decide what is right for your design.